zonka-feedback/android-sdk/README.md

 Create an SDK token for the required survey from Distribute menu and use that to initialize the `ZFSurvey` object in your Application Class.
 Also, specify the region of your Zonka Feedback account.

-For specifying the region use `US` for the US region and `EU` for EU region.
+For specifying the region use `US` for the US region and `EU` for EU region

 _**Java**_